scuzzydude/asimov/asimov.md

 When he was two hands of winters, Tot was spotted in the forest by a group of boys from the village but as they approached, they screamed, "Dog Turd, Dog Turd," as if they smelled something horrible.
 Tot did not understand what they meant, none of his young tribemates recognized him.
 The children ran back to the village and told the mothers of the strange creature of dark covered in flowers and leaves, but they women knew not to say a word.
 They thought it was some poor child from another tribe gone to the river, woken up and terror and fleeing through the woods.

 They did not speak of it.
 The children always told fantastic tales, so Little Mama did not know of the sighting of Tot.
-Mothers did not speak to her, and she only took care of Big Mama and some of her youngest nieces who'd mothers had gone to river.
+Mothers did not speak to her, and she only took care of Big Mama and some of her youngest nieces whose mothers had gone to river.
 She was Big Mama's favorite, and a tribute of fish were always brought to Big Mama by her son, after the game.
 She only ate the brains, so there was always enough meat and fish for Little Mama and Tot.

 The village prospered, as more tall warriors from the faraway lands came to join their warrior clan.
 The other tribes moved away from Na-is-mit.
 The Na-is-mit were able to set a permanent camp on the far waters of the river, without interference from Bii-eh-ba, whose warrior were generally either scrawny or hefty.
 The Na-is-mit started to range on the river further north.